RobertKofler/invadego/doc/simple.md

 ## no host defence - mate radius 1

+We start with a simple scenario.
+A TE with transposition rate `u=0.1` is spreading in a spatial population of size 50x20 (hence N=1000).
+No host defence is simulated, so TE copy numbers will increase exponentially.
+The invasion is triggered in a small patch in the left corner (several individuals each have 10 insertions at different genomic positions).
+Discrete generations are used.
+Each individual is replaced at each generation.
+A mate radius of 1 is used, hence for a focal site in the grid, the parents for the individual in the next generation (at the site) will be found within a radius of 1 in the y-x grid.

 ``` bash
 # simulation code
 ./invade --seed 5 --genome MB:1,1 --rr 4,4 --u 0.1 --grid-x 50 --grid-y 20 --mate-radius 1 --epi-inherit none --basepop 9-11,1-2,10 --rep 1 --steps 5 --gen 100 --file-spatial simple.txt